Entanglement groups: Relation to quantum tasks

 In the literature one usually acts with $H^{\otimes n}$ before measuring.
 This maps the $X$ basis to the $Z$ basis and gives\footnote{$H^{\otimes n}$ is a local unitary transformation so it does not change the entanglement.}

 Every state $\ket{z}$ appearing in the sum is invariant under the local unitary transformation (\ref{simonsymx}) with $X\rightarrow Z$.
 Measuring the state in the $Z$ basis gives a vector $z$ satisfying $z \cdot \xi = 0$.
 One can show that repeating the procedure $O(n^2)$ times gives a sufficiently large collection of vectors satisfying $z \cdot \xi = 0$ in order to determine $\xi$.
+Note that one does not actually need to do the Fourier transform to get $\xi$, as one could measure in the $X_{i}$ basis rather than the $Z_{i}$ basis.
+Equivalently in this algorithm the Fourier transform is a local unitary transformation (unlike in say the Shor algorithm).